-But Marsh’s own (1896:167) illustration (reproduced here as Figure 4) is puzzling in its own right.
-It consists of his figures 7 and 8, captioned as “Cervical rib of Apatosaurus ajax Marsh” with “outer” (i.e. lateral or anterior) view on the left and “inner” (i.e. medial or posterior) view on the right.
-But the three prongs shown are labeled “anterior extremity”, “head” (i.e. capitulum) and “tubercle” (i.e. tuberculum), with no rib shaft shown.
-The structure is extremely difficult to interpret as a cervical rib, A “posterior process” is shown in lateral view, which could possibly be construed as a “second tubercle”, but if it was on the lateral aspect of the rib it could not have served as an additional articulation.
-Furthermore a third articulation for a rib would serve to restrict the rib’s movement: possible in a cervical rib, but surely not in a dorsal rib, the purpose of which is to move in order to ventilate the respiratory system.
+But the illustration by Marsh (1896:167, reproduced here as Figure 4) is puzzling in its own right.
+It consists of his figures 7 and 8, captioned as “Cervical rib of Apatosaurus ajax Marsh” with “outer” (i.e., lateral or anterior) view on the left and “inner” (i.e., medial or posterior) view on the right.
+But the three prongs identified in the figure are labeled “anterior extremity”, “head” (i.e., capitulum) and “tubercle” (i.e., tuberculum), with no rib shaft shown.
+The structure is extremely difficult to interpret as a cervical rib.
+A “posterior process” is shown in lateral view, which could possibly be construed as a “second tubercle”, but if it was on the lateral aspect of the rib it could not have served as an additional articulation.
+Furthermore, a third articulation for a rib would restrict the rib’s movement: possible in a cervical rib, but surely not in a dorsal rib, the purpose of which is to move in order to ventilate the respiratory system.

-In summary, Riggs’s “second tubercle” is difficult to find on the Brachiosaurus ribs, and probably not homologous with whatever structure Marsh illustrated, which in any case is difficult to interpret.
+In summary, Riggs’s “second tubercle” is difficult to find on the Brachiosaurus ribs, and probably not homologous with whatever structure Marsh illustrated, which itself is difficult to interpret.

 Janensch (1914) named a second Brachiosaurus species, B. brancai, based on material recovered from the Tendaguru Formation of Tanzania (then Deutsch-Ostafrika).
-This species is much better represented that B. altithorax, and a mounted skeleton based primarily on the referred specimen MB.R.2181 forms the spectacular centerpiece of the atrium of the Museum für Naturkunde Berlin (Janensch 1950b).
-As a result the popular conception of Brachiosaurus has rested on this referred species.
-However, Paul (1988) showed that some significant differences exist between the species and proposed that B. brancai be placed in a subgenus Brachiosaurus (Giraffatitan).
+This species is much better represented than B. altithorax, and a mounted skeleton based primarily on the referred specimen MB.R.2181 forms the spectacular centerpiece of the atrium of the Museum für Naturkunde Berlin (Janensch 1950b).
+As a result, the popular conception of Brachiosaurus has rested on this referred species.
+However, Paul (1988) showed that some significant differences exist between the two species and proposed that B. brancai be placed in a subgenus Brachiosaurus (Giraffatitan).
 This suggestion was not followed, but Taylor (2009) demonstrated that the two species are distinguished by at least 26 characters of the dorsal and caudal vertebrae, coracoids, humeri, ilia, and femora, and placed the African species in its own full genus as Giraffatitan brancai.
-This name is now in general use for Janensch’s species, and the name Brachiosaurus refers only to the type specimen.
+This name is now in general use for Janensch’s Tanzanian species, and the name Brachiosaurus refers only to the American type species.

-As discussed by Taylor (2009:788–789), several further North American specimens have been referred to the species Brachiosaurus altithorax, but none of these referrals can be made confidently due to a lack of overlapping material with the type specimen.
+As discussed by Taylor (2009:788–789), several additional North American specimens have been referred to Brachiosaurus altithorax, but none of these referrals can be made confidently due to a lack of overlapping material with the type specimen.
 D’Emic and Carrano (2019) tentatively referred the skull USNM 5730 and the Potter Creek postcranial material BYU 9754(4744)/USNM 21903 to Brachiosaurus altithorax, but did so only “based on lack of evidence for more than one brachiosaurid from the Upper Jurassic of North America” (D’Emic and Carrano 2019:736).
-There is definitely evidence for multiple individuals of brachiosaurids in the Late Jurassic of North America (e.g. Maltese et al. 2018), but they are not necessarily referable to the species Brachiosaurus altithorax or even the genus Brachiosaurus.
+There is definitely evidence for multiple individuals of brachiosaurids in the Late Jurassic of North America (e.g., Maltese et al. 2018), but they are not necessarily referable to the species Brachiosaurus altithorax or even the genus Brachiosaurus.
 As a result, FMNH PR 25107 remains the only definitive specimen of Brachiosaurus at the time of writing.

 Pneumaticity in sauropod ribs

-Among extant animals, crocodilians, birds, and mammals have pneumatic spaces in their skulls, but these are found in the postcranial skeletons of only one group: birds (e.g. Duncker 1971).
-Among extinct animals, postcranial skeletal pneumaticity (PSP) is more widely distributed, occurring in pterosaurs, theropod dinosaurs (including birds) and sauropodomorphs — but not ornithischian dinosaurs (e.g. Benson et al. 2011).
+Among extant animals, crocodylians, birds, and mammals have pneumatic spaces in their skulls, but these are found in the postcranial skeletons of only one group: birds (e.g., Duncker 1971).
+Among extinct animals, postcranial skeletal pneumaticity (PSP) is more widely distributed, occurring in pterosaurs, theropod dinosaurs (including birds) and sauropodomorphs — but not ornithischian dinosaurs (e.g., Benson et al. 2012).